rickoff/Rickoff/README.md

 Problems encountered:

 - the last players to disconnect from the game will still be automatically moved to the channel corresponding to the last zone traveled.

+Solution:

-solution: the players will have to modify a letter of his pseudo discord to circumvent the bug
+- Players will have to modify a letter of his pseudo discord to circumvent the bug